fmargairaz/rtd-tutorial/docs/source/tech/QES-Winds.rst

 ~~~~~~~~~~~~~~

 QES-Winds discretizes the computational domain using a staggered grid as
-shown in Figure `2 <#fig:staggered_grid>`__.
-The velocity components
+shown in Figure `[fig:staggered_grid] <#fig:staggered_grid>`__.
+The
-(:math:`u`, :math:`v` and :math:`w`) are face-centered values and
+velocity components (:math:`u`, :math:`v` and :math:`w`) are
-Lagrange multipliers (:math:`\lambda`), divergence of the initial wind
+face-centered values and Lagrange multipliers (:math:`\lambda`),
-field (:math:`R`) and solver coefficients (:math:`e`, :math:`f`,
+divergence of the initial wind field (:math:`R`) and solver coefficients
-:math:`g`, :math:`h`, :math:`m` and :math:`n`) are cell-centered
+(:math:`e`, :math:`f`, :math:`g`, :math:`h`, :math:`m` and :math:`n`)
-variables.
-Because of nature of the finite difference method (depending
+are cell-centered variables.
+Because of nature of the finite difference
-on neighboring cells values), the first and last cells in :math:`x` and
+method (depending on neighboring cells values), the first and last cells
-:math:`y` directions and the last cell in :math:`z` direction, are not
+in :math:`x` and :math:`y` directions and the last cell in :math:`z`
-updated in the solving process (their velocity remains as the same as
+direction, are not updated in the solving process (their velocity
-the initial velocity field).
-For the same reason, there is a layer of
+remains as the same as the initial velocity field).
+For the same reason,
-ghost cells under the bottom surface to make velocity calculation in the
+there is a layer of ghost cells under the bottom surface to make
-first layer above the bottom surface possible.
-The values of the
+velocity calculation in the first layer above the bottom surface
-Lagrange multipliers for the ghost cells are set to the ones for the
+possible.
+The values of the Lagrange multipliers for the ghost cells are
-layer above the bottom surface to create a zero gradient for the
+set to the ones for the layer above the bottom surface to create a zero
-Lagrange multipliers (boundary condition) as well as providing the
+gradient for the Lagrange multipliers (boundary condition) as well as
-neighboring cell for the finite difference method.
+providing the neighboring cell for the finite difference method.

 .. figure:: Images/staggered_grid_full.png
-   name: fig:staggered_grid

    Staggered grid representation of the domain and location of each
    variable.